drug-design/course/docs/chapters/synthesis-of-drugs.md

 ![](https://media.drugdesign.org/course/synthesis-of-drugs/beilstein.png){: loading=lazy }
 ##### Gmelin

-The Gmelin Database is the sister database to Beilstein, and has covered inorganic and organometallic compounds since 1772 to the present.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/gmelin-7fe09227'><i class='fa fa-play' aria-hidden='true'></i></button>The Gmelin Database is the sister database to Beilstein, and has covered inorganic and organometallic compounds since 1772 to the present.
 It is used for graphic reaction searching.
 Gmelin is a product of MDL Information Systems.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[MD]: Molecular dynamics (MD) is a computer simulation technique which follows the time evolution of a molecular system in 3D.
 Successive integration of Newtons equations of motion over time enables to obtain information about time-dependent properties of the system